-- (i) Give an opportunity to students who are facing time constraints for graduation. - (ii) Assist students who need to accumulate a few more credits for graduation. - (iii) Assist "probationary" students to enhance their academic status. - (iv) Assist students who need to repeat a prerequisite course, which is not offered in the following semester.
+- 1. Give an opportunity to students who are facing time constraints for graduation. - 2.
+Assist students who need to accumulate a few more credits for graduation. - 3.
+Assist probationary students to enhance their academic status. - 4.
+Assist students who need to repeat a prerequisite course, which is not offered in the following semester.